linyouhong/academic/content/authors/admin/_index.md

 - Visitors
 ---

 ​I obtained my PhD degree in economics from Shanghai University of Finance and Economics in 2016.
 Currently, I am pursuing my academic career as an economics professor at Xiamen University.
-My research interests are in the fields of development economics, economic history, and political economics.
+My research interests are in the fields of development economics and economic history.